nairuzabulhul/.CodeBits/Linked-List/Problems/Single_link_list/Find a cycle in a linked list.md

         first_pointer = head
         second_pointer - head

-        # check id the second pointer is not None
+        # check if the second pointer is not None
         while second_pointer is not None and second_pointer.next is not None:

             first_pointer = first_pointer.next